Zvmcevap/ulpgc-ig-solar-system-2-shaders-fixed/README.md

-## ULPGC Solar System II
+## ULPGC Solar System II with Shaders

-- 10 Celestial bodies orbiting in an unrealistic way, but textured realistically
+- 10 Celestial bodies orbiting in an unrealistic way, each with a different fragment shader
-- Spotlight from the Sun to the planets
-- Orbit controls for each of the bodies
-- Flight controls with controls for speed
+- Last one has a textured fragment shader